spryker/spryker-docs/docs/dg/dev/integrate-and-configure/configure-services.md

-3. Submit an infrastructure change request via the [Support Portal](/docs/about/all/support/using-the-support-portal.html).
+3. Submit an infrastructure change request via the [Support Portal](/docs/about/all/support/using-the-support-portal.html) .
+Set up a Change Request for existing Parameter Store values and request your values to be set for these parameters
-  We will confirm that a New Relic APM account is available for you and ensure that the correct application naming convention is set up to cascade to the appropriate APM.
+* NEWRELIC_LICENSE
+* NEWRELIC_ACCOUNT_ID
+* NEWRELIC_INSIGHTS_KEY

 Once New Relic is enabled, in the New Relic dashboard, you may see either `company-staging-newrelic-app` or `YVES-DE (docker.dev)`.
 New Relic displays these APM names by the application name setup in the configuration files.